elizaholeczko/portfolio/README.md

 # Portfolio

 ## **About me**
 A beginner, communicative and hardworking tester with high ambitions for further development in the field of testing.
-Due to carrer change, I'm looking for opportunities to gain experience.
-I'm currently undergoing certification ISTQB Foundation Level.
+Due to career change, I'm looking for opportunities to gain experience.
+I'm currently undergoing certification ISTQB Foundation Level and starting a JavaScript course.
 I'm conscientiously striving to expand my professional and linguistic competences.

 __________________________________________